krishshah99615/Single-Hand-Gesture/README.md

   - Make atleast 50 captures per class of gesture using the script dataset.py
     ```sg
     $ python dataset.py -n "Gesture_name"

+  - Set preprocessing accoring to to lighting using the script preprocess.py
+    ```sg
+    $ python preprocess.py

      ```